Louise Lansdown - Founder

 Nontobeko Hlongwane - Violin

-Nontebeko is 14 years old.
+Nontebeko is 16 years old.
 She likes to draw cartoons and make clothes for paper dolls.
 She also enjoys running.
 She wants to be a Vet when she is older.
 She looks up to her Mom and Grandmother as they take good care of her.
-Nontobeko is taught by Olga and Emily.
+Nontobeko is taught by Olga and Toby.

 Njabulo Nxumalo - Violin

-Njabulo is 17 years old and has been learning the Violin for 4 years, 2 of which he has been learning as part of the ARCO Project.
-Njabulo studies with Olga Maraba in Soweto and Alistair Rutherford via Skype.
+Njabulo is 18 years old and has been learning the Double Bass for half a year.
+Njabulo previously studied violin with Olga Maraba in Soweto and Alistair Rutherford via ZOOM .
 He is currently working towards his UNISA Grade 5 exam.
-He enjoys performing and plays with the CMCM Youth String Quartet.
+He enjoys performing and plays with the MICM Youth String Quartet.
 Njabulo also loves football and is a huge Liverpool FC fan.
 He aspires to be a musician in the future.
-Njabulo is taught by Olga and Alistair.
+Njabulo is taught by Olga and Aisling.